robertorcosta/azure-docs.pt-br/articles/synapse-analytics/spark/apache-spark-azure-portal-add-libraries.md

 #### <a name="install-packages-from-the-synapse-workspace"></a>Instalar pacotes do espaço de trabalho Synapse
-Para atualizar ou adicionar bibliotecas adicionais a um pool do Spark (versão prévia) do portal do Azure Synapse Analytics:
+Para atualizar ou adicionar bibliotecas adicionais a um pool do Spark do portal do Azure Synapse Analytics:

 1. Navegue até o espaço de trabalho do Azure Synapse Analytics no portal do Azure.